carguezu/Xcode-gitignore/README.md

-Xcode5-gitignore
+Xcode 5 ~ 6 - gitignore
 ================

-gitignore file for XCode 5
+gitignore file for Xcode 5 or Xcode 6